[[folder: Batman Forever ]]

 [[WMG:Two-Face was actually becoming MORE sane as the film went on.]]

 We see that Riddler was letting Two-Face have the occasional "hit" from the brain-draining machine.
 This had the surprising side-effect of starting to restore his sanity.
 Now, granted, it was reconstructing it in an ''evil'' way, but he wasn't as crazy as he used to be.
 That's why in Wayne Manor, he keeps re-flipping the coin, and then at Claw Island, he forgets about it entirely until Batman reminds him.
 He's managed to gradually overcome his addiction to it, but when Batman reminds him, he went back to it one last time, like a smoker trying to quit having that one last cigarette...

 [[WMG: Two-Face's face has been mutilated and repaired at least twice, which is why he's not Billy Dee Williams anymore.]]

 He's been in Arkham for almost two years at the beginning of the film.
 While there, either a doctor there or Bruce Wayne put up money to cure him by reconstructing his face.
 He then tried to scar himself again, but ended up damaging his whole face, this time damaging his skull structure in such a way that prevented yet another reconstruction from retaining his original face.

 [[WMG: Two-Face killed Boss Moroni as payback for mutilating his face.]]

-Then we wants to kill Batman for his failure to prevent it.
-Hence his obsession and why he cries like a baby when he doesn't die.
+Then we wants to kill Batman for being too late.
+Hence his obsession with killing Batman and crying like a baby when he keeps surviving.